timschneeb/girl-alone-revival/SERVER_SETUP.md

 ## Part 1: Patching the game

 First, you need to replace the game server URL with your own and apply some other patches to the APK.
-[Follow these instructions here to complete this step.](patches/) Please note that the URLs in the Unity assets are not stored as null terminated strings.
+[Follow these instructions here to complete this step.](patches/#girl-alone-patches) Please note that the URLs in the Unity assets are not stored as null-terminated strings.
 Therefore your replacement URL must have the exact length as the original server URL.

 ## Part 2: Preparing the server